MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.LeftIndent.md

 ## Example

 This example indents the paragraph at the cursor position 0.5 inch.
-This example assumes the cursor is in a text box.
+This example assumes that the cursor is in a text box.

 ```vb
 Sub IndentParagraph()